ZahidurRahman8759/3-Column-Preview-Card-Component-Main/README.md

 ### What I learned

-I built this project with help of Bootstrap 5.
+I built this project with the help of Bootstrap 5.
 It was easier by not using Bootstrap but I wanted a go and try it out.
-It was fun and learned a lot about of customization of the default bootstrap codes.
+It was fun and learned a lot about customization of the default bootstrap codes.

 ## Author